'Life-threatening' flash flooding and water rescues are underway in New Jersey as a nor'easter slams the East Coast - KRDO

 By Monica Garrett, Jason Hanna and Dave Hennen, CNN

-A nor’easter‘s heavy rains were causing “life threatening flash flooding” and prompting water rescues in northern New Jersey on Tuesday morning, the National Weather Service said, as the storm threatened more flooding and power outages elsewhere throughout the day.
+A snowless nor’easter was dropping heavy rain in parts of the US Northeast including metro New York on Tuesday morning, and will threaten flooding and power outages into Wednesday.

-The storm, expected to deliver powerful winds and about 2 to 5 inches of rain in short order over several states, led the governors of New Jersey and New York to declare states of emergency in advance, just weeks after Hurricane Ida left severe flooding there in early September.
+The storm, expected to deliver powerful winds and about 2 to 5 inches of rain in short order over several states, led the governors of New Jersey and New York to declare states of emergency in advance.

-More than 3.5 inches of rain had already fallen across parts of New Jersey just west and south of New York City by 8:30 a.m.
-Tuesday, reports to the weather service indicated, and up to 2 more inches were possible there through the morning.

-High water rescues, numerous road closures and rising rivers have been reported in the region, the weather service said.
+Flash flooding already was being reported early Tuesday in parts of New Jersey, just weeks after the region was hit by severe flooding from Hurricane Ida in early September.

 LIVE UPDATES: Nor’easter, East Coast, California